Fibrations by plane projective rational quartic curves in characteristic two: Introduction

-Since the genus $h^1(C)=3$ of the generic fibre $C=S_\eta$ is positive, a theorem of Lichtenbaum and Shafarevich (see \cite[Theorem~4.4]{Lic68}, \cite[p.\,155]{Sha66}, or \cite[p.\,422]{Liu02}) guarantees that the fibration $S\to B$, and therefore the fibres, are uniquely determined by $C|K$.
+Since the genus $h^1(C)=3$ of the generic fibre $C=S_\eta$ is positive, a theorem of Lichtenbaum and Shafarevich (see \cite[Theorem~4.4]{Lic68}, \cite[p.\,155]{Sha66}, or \cite[p.\,422]{Liu02}) guarantees that the fibration $S\to B$, and therefore the fibres, are uniquely determined by the generic fibre $C|K$.
 However, this provides no information on the types of bad fibres that may arise.
 For elliptic and quasi-elliptic surfaces the bad fibres were classified by Kodaira \cite{Kod63} and Néron \cite{Ner64} (see also \cite[Chapter~4]{CDL23}).
-For a fibration $S\to B$ by plane quartic curves we determined in \cite[Section~3]{HiSt22} and \cite[Section~6]{HiSt23} the bad fibers in specific situations, namely for two pencils coming from \ref{2024_06_01_23:22} and \ref{2024_06_01_23:21} in Theorem~\ref{2024_06_01_23:20} respectively.
-In Section~\ref{2024_06_02_00:30} of the present paper we analyze the bad fibres of a fibration coming from~\ref{2024_06_01_23:24}, whose configurations are slightly more involved than those in our previous studies.
-The general picture, however, remains largely unexplored, and we expect that our explicit description of the generic fibres will shed further light on this question.
+For a fibration $S\to B$ by plane rational quartic curves we determined in \cite[Section~3]{HiSt22} and \cite[Section~6]{HiSt23} the bad fibres in specific situations, namely for two pencils coming from items~\ref{2024_06_01_23:22} and \ref{2024_06_01_23:21} in Theorem~\ref{2024_06_01_23:20} respectively.
+In Section~\ref{2024_06_02_00:30} of the present paper we analyze the bad fibres of a fibration coming from item~\ref{2024_06_01_23:24}, whose configurations are slightly more involved.
+The general picture, however, remains largely unexplored, and we expect that our explicit description of all possible generic fibres will shed further light on this question.